-Accordingly, the school is directed not to collect one-time orientation charge from students at the time of admission.
+Further, the school is directed not to collect orientation charges from students at the time of admission or otherwise.

 The act of the school of charging unwarranted fee or any other amount/fee under head other than the prescribed head of fee and accumulation of surplus fund thereof tantamount to profiteering and commercialization of education as well as charging of capitation fee in other form.